TheStaticTurtle/Wisp-Desktop/README.md

 # Launching / Building

-Thanks to the vue electron builder module launching the project is done with the command `npm electron:serve` and build the project is done with `npm electron:build`.
+Thanks to the vue electron builder module launching the project is done with the command `npm run electron:serve` and build the project is done with `npm run electron:build`.
 But be warned I did not test build in a platform other than windows and tho some build options might be missing from the `vue.config.js` file

 # File formats